“With all due respect to my surgeon, in a perfect world he would be out of a job.”

 We waited a bit until I felt ready to leave, but Les grabbed another basin to have in the car just in case.

 And then someone was there with my release forms and a sheet with information about my next appointment and a few other things.
 I already knew what to expect from the pamphlets they'd given me on the pre-op day.
-And Google.
+And Google, of course.

-While Les went to bring the car up front, an older lady (volunteer) came with a wheelchair, and I got into it and was pushed to the front door and Les helped me into our car.
+While Les went to bring the car up front, an older lady (a volunteer) came with a wheelchair, and I got into it.
+She pushed me to the front door and Les helped me into our car.

 I made it home without throwing up again.
 But not long after I'd gone upstairs and climbed into bed, I grabbed a plastic bin I'd brought into the room just in case, and made good use of it.

 What I couldn't figure out was where all the liquid (it was all just clear liquid) had come from since I'd only had the one cup of water to drink since the night before, but Les said they had likely given me liquids in the IV.
 He also said that the vomiting might be my body's way of getting the poisons out.
 I remembered the little boy's parents saying he was afraid of the vomiting afterwards because he'd had a lot in a previous surgery, and wondered how he was doing.